Nalaquq/qcorp-gis-training/modules/04-spatial-analysis-arcgis-pro/activities/activity-10-sar-trail-marking-grant.md

 ### Task 6.1: Prepare Map Content

-**Reference:** Module 5 - Cartography, Lesson 9 - Graphics and Annotation
+**Reference:** Module 5 - Cartography, Lesson 9 - Graphics and Annotation, Activity 6 - SAR Trail Marking Grant Map

-**Example Map:** Review the completed example at `assets/ADOT trail marking map.pdf` to see the expected layout, elements, and professional quality for your grant application map.
+**Example Map:** Review the completed example at `assets/images/adotfinalmap.jpg` to see the expected layout, elements, and professional quality for your grant application map.
+See Module 5, Activity 6 for detailed cartographic techniques used to create this professional map.

 **Add Supporting Layers:**